raspberrypilearning/quiz-time/en/step_9.md

 --- /code ---

-Add an `if` statement to check if the final score matches the number of questions
+Add an `if` statement to check if the final score matches the number of questions.

 The example awards one point for each correct answer.